SamMoffat/pdb2movie/README.md

 --threed    -     Generates anaglyph stereo videos
 --combi     -          Creates videos combining positive and negative directions for each mode/cutoff energy
 --multiple      -     Keeps multiple chains from the original PDB file (default: uses only chain A)
+--vmd                  Changes video renderer to VMD (Requires VMD to be installed)